OPENi-ict/api-builder/README.md

 ];
 ```

+Or rename the dbSample.php with your actual data.

 Also check and edit the other files in the `config/` directory to customize your application.
+If your website is different than http://localhost/api-builder/ , you need to update the url property of the js file in /web/js/swagger/site.js .

+At last, you need to rename the /web/indexSample.php to /web/index.php for the application to work and comment out the environment lines if you are in production environment.

 TECH STACK USED FOR DEVELOPMENT - MANY THANKS!